Home

 The bond was also very strong and permanent.

-It was originally known as "Flash Glue" and then as "Eastman 910" adhesive.
-It was patented in 1958.
+The glue was originally known as "Flash Glue" and then as "Eastman 910" adhesive, which was patented in 1958.

 It was discovered that cyanocrylate could be used in forensics.